OhTerryTorres/Easy-Drop-In-Local-Multiplayer-Input/README.md

 }
 ```

+And there you are.
+Now each player object owns an <i>input</i> object that can be used to control player actions using statements like "o_player.input.leftPressed" and so on.
+Keep in mind, though, that if your player does not have an input assigned to it at a given time – or if your game checks for the input while it is being switched from one controller to another – this could cause problems, in which case it's wise to check if your player's input object exists and is not equal to <i>noone</i> before checking for butting presses.

 <b>Known Issues</b><br>
-Currently, if a gamepad is disconnected, the game is unable to tell.
+Currently, if a gamepad is disconnected, the game will assume that it as still connected.
 So, uh... don't let that happen.